rtcweb-wg/mdns-ice-candidates/draft-ietf-rtcweb-mdns-ice-candidates.md

 Principle {#principle}
 ============

-This section uses the concept of ICE agent as define in {{RFC8445}}.
+This section uses the concept of ICE agent as defined in {{RFC8445}}.
 In the remainder of the document, it is assumed that each browsing context has its own ICE agent.

 ICE Candidate Gathering {#gathering}